YazidEl7/Info_Project/README.md

 ![login-page](/assets/images/login.jpg)
 ### Home page:
-Contains current users on each computer.
+Contains current users on each computer.<br/>
 Notice : when you click on a row it shows you every user that has logged in to that computer !

 ![computers](/assets/images/COMPUTERS.jpg)